nxt3d/ERCs/ERCS/erc-draft_onchainredirect.md

 ## Backwards Compatibility

-This EIP can be made compatible with ERC-3668 by using a special `data:` URL.
-Within the `urls` field of an `OffchainLookup` revert, a `data:` URL can be included that indicates an onchain redirection.
-The `data` URL should use the MIME type `onchain-redirect` and include the target contract address and chain ID, formatted as follows:
+This EIP can be made to work seamlessly with ERC-3668 by using a special Data URL.
+Within the `urls` field of an `OffchainLookup` revert, a Data URL can be included that indicates an onchain redirection.
+The Data URL must use the MIME type `onchain-redirect` and include the target contract address, chain ID, and callback function selector, formatted as follows:

 ```
-data:onchain-redirect,chainId=1234&targetContract=0xTargetAddress
+data:onchain-redirect,chainId=1234&targetContract=0xTargetAddress&callbackFunction=0xCallbackSelector
 ```

-The `OffchainLookup` error would look like:
+The `OffchainLookup` error looks like:

 ```
 error OffchainLookup(address sender, string[] urls, bytes callData, bytes4 callbackFunction, bytes extraData);
 ```

 where:
-- **`urls`** contains the `data:onchain-redirect,chainId=1234&targetContract=0xTargetAddress` URL.
+- **`urls`** contains the data url with the MIME type `onchain-redirect`, e.g., `data:onchain-redirect,chainId=1234&targetContract=0xTargetAddress&callbackFunction=0xCallbackSelector`.
-- **`callbackFunction`** specifies the originating contract’s callback function.
 - **`extraData`** is used as specified in this ERC.

-When a client detects this `data:` URL within an `OffchainLookup`, it can interpret the `OffchainLookup` as an `OnchainRedirect`.
-The client will proceed to perform the cross-chain call according to the specifications of this ERC, using the `callbackFunction` and `extraData` in exactly the same way as described in the `OnchainRedirect` specification.
-This allows clients to seamlessly interpret and handle both `OffchainLookup` and `OnchainRedirect` calls in a compatible manner.
+When a client detects this Data URL within an `OffchainLookup`, it can cease doing the `OffchainLookup` and switch to doing an Onchain Redirect proceeding with step 2 from the list of steps above.
+The client will perform the cross-chain call using the data url values and `extraData` in exactly the same way as described in the `OnchainRedirect` specification.
+This allows clients to seamlessly interpret and handle both `OffchainLookup` and `OnchainRedirect` calls in a compatible manner, where a client can choose whether to do an offchain lookup or a onchain redirect.

 ## Reference Implementation